 I spent 14 years working for General Accident (now Aviva) then nine years with IBM working with a range of blue-chip clients.
 Most of my experience was in financial services, but I also worked with clients in retail, pharmaceuticals, telecoms and central government.
-Whilst with IBM I became a Chartered IT Professional and professional member of the British Computer Society.

 I am particularly interested in testing's relationship with audit and governance.
 I find this a fascinating area.
 Having worked as a test manager and a computer auditor I believe that there is often a lack of constructive engagement between the professions.